arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	> **Speaking Point:** We can take advantage of the Active Directory authentication library which gives us a native login experience on all clients.
 We can pass the authentication token to the Mobile Services back-end so that the user is logged in to both places.

-11. Set the Windows 8.1 project as the startup project for the solution, make sure the **Simulator** option is selected, and launch the client app.
+11. Set the **FacilityApp.UI.Windows (Windows 8.1)** project as the startup project for the solution, make sure the **Simulator** option is selected, and launch the client app.

 	![Run in Simulator](Images/run-in-simulator.png?raw=true)